infumap/infumap/tools/gpu/README.md

 - `text_embedding`: `127.0.0.1:8789`
 - `text_extraction`: `127.0.0.1:8790`

-Hugging Face, FastEmbed, PyTorch, Transformers, and Marker downloads use their standard library cache locations, such as `~/.cache/huggingface` and `~/.cache/torch`.
+Hugging Face, llama.cpp, PyTorch, Transformers, and Marker downloads use their standard library cache locations, such as `~/.cache/huggingface` and `~/.cache/torch`.

 Short model aliases live in `tools/gpu/model_aliases.json`.
 This registry has a global `aliases` section plus a `tools` section for per-tool defaults and compatibility.
-The launchers resolve it through `tools/gpu/resolve_model_alias.py`.
+Python-backed launchers resolve it through `tools/gpu/resolve_model_alias.py`; `text_embedding` uses the same default model metadata but passes its Hugging Face locator directly to `llama-server`.

-Note: `tools/gpu/text_embedding` defaults to GPU execution on NVIDIA and macOS hosts, and CPU execution otherwise.
-Set `TEXT_EMBEDDING_DEVICE=cpu` or `TEXT_EMBEDDING_DEVICE=gpu` to override that choice explicitly.
+Note: `tools/gpu/text_embedding` defaults to `Qwen/Qwen3-Embedding-0.6B-GGUF:Q8_0` with `llama-server --embedding`.
+It requests GPU layers on NVIDIA and macOS hosts by default.
+Set `TEXT_EMBEDDING_LLAMA_NGL=0` to force CPU execution.

 The combined launcher keeps each service independent: